t-will-gillis/maintenance-actions/README.md

 ### Testing

-Test actions in a separate test repository before releasing to `@v1`.
+Test actions in a separate test repository before releasing next version.

 ### Adding a New Action